NormalNvim/NormalNvim/README.md

-grcov        # Necessary for test coverage. jdtls        # Necessary for the java debugger. dlv          # Necessary for the go debugger.
+grcov        # Necessary for test coverage. jdtls        # Necessary for the java debugger. dlv          # Necessary for the go debugger. jest         # Necessary for neotest-jest (installed as yarn global add jest). pytest       # Necessary for neotest-python cargo-nextest # Nesessary for neotest-rust (installed as cargo install cargo-nextest) nunit        # Necessary for neotest-dotnet (installed as dotnet tool install --global nunit)
 ```
 To use the compiler, you will neeed its depedencies too.
 [Check here](https://github.com/Zeioth/Compiler.nvim/wiki/how-to-install-the-required-dependencies)